 The second largest and the second metropolitan city of the state of Rajasthan – Jodhpur has a rich and diverse heritage.
 The city of Rajput Chief – Rao Jodha, also the founder, then strategically located on the road linking Gujarat to Delhi.
 The city surrounds the Mehrangarh Fort and has other historical significance as well.
 The modern city of Jodhpur has stretched her but the Old city still carries a lot of historic places, holds within itself stories and tales of the past.
 It is also known as, the “Blue City” because of the color of the houses located in the old part of the city.
 The panoramic view of the blue, old city gives the feeling that the fort is surrounded by Blue sky.

 The “Sun City” of the state, Jodhpur, has lots of historic forts and each of them has their own relevance and style of architecture depicting the culture at that specific era.
-Let’s find out the best in the city and explore our history in them!
+Let’s find out the 10 Best Places to Visit in Jodhpur.

-This man-made water reservoir was built by Rao Jodha in 1159 AD and is situated on the Jodhpur- Mandore highway, to fulfill the water requirement of Mandore, the then Capital of Marwar state.
-Just 5kms from Jodhpur this place is a must visit for nature lovers, and has lush greenery around the lake enhancing its beauty, a palace next to lake has charismatic royal touch, gardens, birds like peacock and animals like jackal can be seen.
+Balsamand Lake is a man-made water reservoir was built by Rao Jodha in 1159 AD and is situated on the Jodhpur- Mandore highway, to fulfill the water requirement of Mandore, the then Capital of Marwar state.
+Just 5 kms from Jodhpur this place is a must visit for nature lovers, and has lush greenery around the lake enhancing its beauty, a palace next to lake has charismatic royal touch, gardens, birds like peacock and animals like jackal can be seen.
 Overall a beautiful picnic spot especially in summers.

 This monument was constructed in 1899 as a memorial in the honor of Maharaja Jaswant Singh.
 Made of precious white marbles, it is a brilliant architectural masterpiece depicting royal era.
 The detailed royal memorial has exotic designs all over it and has rare portraits of former Rathore Rulers and a multilevel garden.

-With the objective to restore the rocky trails and the ecosystem around the Mehrangarh fort, this park was created in 2006 and stretches in 200 acres at the foot of the gigantic fort.
-One can visit and learn more about the rocks and approximately y 80 species of plants which thrive in and around the Thar Desert.
+With the objective to restore the rocky trails and the ecosystem around the Mehrangarh fort, Rao Jodha Desert Rock park was created in 2006 and stretches in 200 acres at the foot of the gigantic fort.
+One can visit and learn more about the rocks and approximately 80 species of plants which thrive in and around the Thar Desert.
 It’s a demonstration of the hard work done by the ecologists to restore the ecology of distinctive volcanic rocks and its formations.

 Mandore gardens are an extraordinary masterpiece of rich traditional and architectural elegance.
 It has temples, gardens, and museum.
 The history of this place goes back to the 6th century when the city of Jodhpur was also not established.
 It has a Government museum which holds the statues and artifacts of the heroes of Marwar called – “Hall of Heroes”.
 The gardens have the Chhatris of many rulers, and a temple dedicated to 330 million Hindu Gods.

-The busiest market, of the city with a remarkable landmark, in the center – the Clock Tower (Ghanta Ghar).
+The busiest market, of the city with a remarkable landmark, in the center at the Clock Tower (Ghanta Ghar) is the Sardar Market.
 Shopkeepers are so fond of their business here that they can show even the last article in their shop and still not forget to offer the – Masala Chai (Tea).
 One can enjoy the best street food of the city here, and also the best place for roadside shopping.

 This is a story of a 350 cc bullet in Pali district, 20 kms from Jodhpur.
 People worship this open enclosure of the bullet and pray for the safety of their journey.
 The story goes by that Om Singh Rathore was riding his bullet when he met with an accident and hit a tree and died on the spot.
 Police took the bike from the spot only to be found again at the same spot again.
 This was repeated and was made to believe that it is the spirit of Om Singh Rathore who is behind this.
 Hence this place is on his.